cloudquery/cloudquery/CONTRIBUTING.md

 | `refactor: <Message>`      |  `<String>`       | patch release|
 | `test: <Message>`      |  `<String>`       | patch release|

-Additional context can be provided in parentheses, e.g. `fix(docs)`.
-Breaking changes should be suffixed with `!`, e.g. `feat!: drop support for X`.
+Additional context can be provided in parentheses, e.g. `fix(docs): Fix typo`.
+Breaking changes should be suffixed with `!`, e.g. `feat!: Drop support for X`.
+This will always result in a minor release.